Enrolment Schemes (school zones)

 - any ballot dates for out-of-zone places.

-However, you can contact a school at any time to ask about zoning and have them send you an enrolment pack which will have important dates.
+However, you can contact a school at any time to ask about zoning and have them send you an enrolment pack that will have important dates.

 Applicants are accepted in this order: